(Silver Springs, Florida)

 We all need to get together and work out a solution that can be presented to the Florida Legislature.

 I am sure there are many things, and much research, that needs to be done, but my preliminary research shows me that:

 1) a capture/neuter/release program would save Florida counties money and resources.

 2) released cats that have been neutered are no more dangerous than other wild animals, and in many cases less so (ie racoons, bear, foxes, etc.).

-3) fining people, and other forms of intimdation, only causes disent, hatred, and extreme dislike for county officals.
+3) fining people, and other forms of intimation, only causes disent, hatred, and extreme dislike for county officials.